 Carbon fiber wall repair involves placing vertical strips of high strength carbon fiber in a bed of an epoxy compound.
 These carbon fiber strips will strengthen the wall far beyond its original strength.
 While it will not straighten a wall, carbon fiber repair will greatly strengthen basement walls that have not bowed more than 2”.

-Wall plate anchors are also strengthen basement walls along with being able to straighten them.
-They consist of metal plates placed in your yard (installed by excavating), and metal wall plates on the inside of your foundation walls The plates are connected by steel rods that can be tightened to pull the wall back outward.
+Wall plate anchors also strengthen basement walls along with being able to straighten them.
+They consist of metal plates placed in your yard (installed by excavating), and metal wall plates on the inside of your foundation walls.
+The plates are connected by steel rods that can be tightened to pull the wall back outward.
 Helical tieback anchors perform the same functions as wall plate anchors.
 Helical anchors have tremendous strength and require engineering calculations to install correctly.
 The largest difference between helical tieback and wall anchors is the amount of excavating required.
 Helical tiebacks require full excavation on the outside of the basement wall opposed to wall anchors that only requires spot excavation.

 If your house is out of level and there is no obvious reason, it may sit on soil that expands when damp and shrinks when dry.
-This so-called “expansive soil” is found in all states and has damaged about a quarter of all houses in the U.S., according to the American Society of Civil Engineers.
+This “expansive soil” is found in all states and has damaged about a quarter of all houses in the U.S., according to the American Society of Civil Engineers.
 If you suspect you have the problem, check with your local building authority to see if expansive soils exist in your area.

 Dealing with this kind of soil is most difficult if you have a slab foundation because access beneath the slab is limited.
 The first remediation is to reduce moisture fluctuations of the soil around and under your home.
 Making sure soil slopes away from the house, and draining away all gutter and downspout water is necessary.

 Trustworthy advice comes from a professional engineer.
 An initial visit should reveal the severity of your problem and tell you what to do next.
-In the end, you should get a written report that makes specific recommendations and lays out pros and cons of each option.
+In the end, you should get a written report that makes specific recommendations and lays out the pros and cons of each option.
 If you need a complicated fix, you might want to hire the engineer by the hour to inspect while work is underway.